Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 * to Show author

 <strong>Instagram Widget feature</strong>
-Instagram Widget is one feature of Enjoy plugin for social media feed pictures.
+Instagram Widget is one feature of Enjoy Instagram plugin for WordPress.
 Once you installed it, you will be able to use Carousel and Grid widget in the dedicated Section.

-You will have only to drag the widget in the sidebar you want to customize.
+You will have only to drag the widget “Enjoy Instagram” in the sidebar you want to customize.
 To arrange the Widget within the Sidebar, click, drag and drop the widget in the order you want.
 [DEMO for Instagram Widget on website WordPress](https://www.mediabetaprojects.com/enjoy-instagram-premium/widget-instagram-on-your-website-how-to/)

 = For Instagram Carousel feed view you can set: =